 It baffles me at how a person can support the burning and purposeful desecration of the American flag as freedom of speech, but lose this logic when a state or person flies an additional flag with the American flag.
-I’ve seen parades applauded throughout the Country that march down the streets with many different flags that mean many different things to many different people.
+If an American citizen is looking for residential flagpoles for sale and wanting to fly another flag alongside the American flag to show their support and patriotism, they can definitely do so.
+I’ve seen parades applauded throughout the Country that march down the streets with many different flags, that mean many different things to many different people.
 The funny thing is that people believe that if they say their opinion enough times about what the flag means to them it somehow becomes a fact, regardless of the truth.
 In reality, who knows the truth about what happened 150 years ago; different teachers have seemed to have different facts all my life (except in Science and Math class).
 I was inspired to write this message, provoked even, by the recent fame some politicians have gained as heroes by applying this immoral logic.

 My first problem was reading the news in the first place, but I do need to stay informed about what is going on.
 However, ascertaining any truth from what I read is very difficult because the news contains about 90% persuasion and 10% of what actually happened.
 But for some reason I was inspired to listen to the words of several “heroic” politicians who changed the tide in the debate about bringing down the Confederate flag in South Carolina.
 I really don’t care if they fly the flag or not, but I wanted to hear the powerful argument that was used to sway a group of people deeply rooted and set in their beliefs to finally bring down their beloved flag.
 I was expecting a humbling argument of ration, but was left empty when I read nothing more than opinions (that were deeply rooted in the opposite direction).
 I read about some people who were upset and crying because they think that the flag is a symbol of hate and the flag is the reason why black and white relations have not gotten any better than 75 or 100 years ago.
 I’m not going to pinpoint specific speeches or people because I don’t want any problems, but you can read the news for yourself and see if you find any arguments different than what I just stated as the “turning point” reasons why they finally decided to take the flag down.
 My first impression of the arguments I heard was: “more mindless people who say things that aren’t true are speaking again; although they have good hearts”.
 The arguments were based on opinions and feelings, not facts.
 I heard no logical connection made or no facts stated as to why the flag needed to come down.
 The fact is that different states joined the confederacy for different reasons but the main goal was to fight tyranny, invasion of your own land by your own government.
 Some might consider this more symbolic of America than what the North was doing, so I suppose it could be debated which flag actually represents America better.
 But once again, this is just lots of opinions and personal agendas that I’d be willing to bet are insignificant to the progress of our nation.
 The other fact is that the relations between white people and black people now are without a doubt better than what was taking place during the “Jim Crow era”.
 Has hate and racism ended?
 Hell no. Hate and racism thrive in every corner of this planet and if I knew how to get rid of it I would tell you.
 Do we need to continue to grow together into one nation of Americans?
 Hell yes, that is the purpose of this website.
 However, I do know that taking that flag down has not ended racism and has only led to more hatred.